-Upon completion of the program, the student could have three certifications in Law Enforcement: patrol, detention, and reserve.
+Upon completion of the program, including 6- week summer semester, you could have three certifications in Law Enforcement: patrol, detention, and reserve.

 The five objectives of an officer while serving and protecting the public are: preserving the peace, protect life and property, prevent crime, arrest violators of the law, and enforce laws and ordinances of the city, state, or county.